grpc/proposal/A88-xds-data-error-handling.md

 we will call the watchers' `OnAmbientError()` method with the error.
 Otherwise, we will call the watchers' `OnResourceChanged()` method with the error.

+### New Watchers Started After Ambient Errors

+Note that if a new watcher is started for a resource that already has a watcher, and the original watcher has seen both a valid resource and an ambient error, then the newly started watcher should also see both the valid resource and the ambient error, in that order.

 ### Support for Errors Provided by the xDS server as per [xRFC TP3]